PKusk/MacroCtxCa/README.md

    - If you have many .lif files that needs conversion, the `lif_batch_processing.m` can be used.
      <!-- <img src="https://github.com/PKusk/MacroCtxCa/assets/69124936/7c9c0f7b-2108-471d-b3d0-0c42a27bae41" width="300" height="300"> --!>

-## ICA/PCA Cortical Activity Extraction
+## ICA/PCA Based Cortical Activity Segmentation

 1. Generate and apply automatic cortex outline mask to image stack.
     - Open `PK_MacroCtxCa_Pipeline.m`, input relevant data path and file names for processed image stacks, meta data and stimulation file (optional) and run the section.